 So if you’re expecting some guru of musical knowledge to show up and deeply analyse Blood on the Dance Floor with music theory or whatever the fuck, you’re going to be severely disappointed.
 I’m not here to do that.
 I just want to talk about why I think the music is pretty damn good a lot of the time and what it means to me.
 That’s what I’ve always done here when talking about media on this blog, and it’s what I’m going to do here.

 And finally, I’m aiming to cover absolutely everything that this band has released over the 13 years they were together.
 I’ll be doing every album, every EP and I’ll even tackle Dahvie Vanity’s two side projects, Master of Death and Sinners are Winners.
-Fuck it, I’ll even touch on his current project Kawaii Monster because it’s really fucking great too.
+Fuck it, I’ll even touch on his current projects Kawaii Monster and The Most Vivid Nightmares because they’re pretty cool too.

 To give you an idea of how much shit is going to be covered, here’s the discography (along with links to the posts for each album once I write them):

 - Let’s Start a Riot (2008)

 - It’s Hard to Be a Diamond in a Rhinestone World (2008)